flutter/website/src/docs/testing/common-errors.md

 While Flutter’s widgets are generally flexible in how they can be composed together in a UI, a small subset of those widgets expect specific parent widgets.
 When this expectation can’t be satisfied in your widget tree, you’re likely to see this error.

-Here is an _incomplete_ list of widgets that expect specific parent widgets within the Flutter Framework.
+Here is an _incomplete_ list of widgets that expect specific parent widgets within the Flutter framework.
 Feel free to submit a PR (using the doc icon in the top right corner of the page) to expand this list.

 | Widget                            | Expected parent widget(s) |
 | :-------------------------------- | ------------------------: |